isc-projects/bind9/doc/arm/reference.rst

 ``secondary``
     A secondary zone is a replica of a primary zone.
 Type ``slave`` is a synonym for ``secondary``.
-The ``masters`` list specifies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
+The ``masters`` list specifies one or more IP addresses of primary servers that the secondary contacts to update its copy of the zone.
 Masters list elements can also be names of other masters lists.
 By default, transfers are made from port 53 on the servers;
     this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
-    Authentication to the master can also be done with per-server TSIG keys.
+    Authentication to the primary can also be done with per-server TSIG keys.
 If a file is specified, then the replica will be written to this file whenever the zone